FAQ on the Use of Vaccines

 What does it mean when we say that these products are made in "descendent cells"?

 Descendent cells are the medium in which these vaccines are prepared.
-The cell lines under consideration were begun using cells taken from one or more fetuses aborted almost 40 years ago.
+Two of the earliest and best-known cell lines, WI-38 and MRC-5, were begun using cells taken from one or more fetuses aborted years ago.
 Since that time the cell lines have grown independently.
 It is important to note that descendent cells are not the cells of the aborted child.
 They never, themselves, formed a part of the victim's body.

 How does one know when a particular vaccine has an association with abortion?

-The cell lines WI-38, MRC-5 and Walvax-2 are derived from tissue from aborted fetuses.
-Any product grown in these cell lines, therefore, has a distant association with abortion.
+Cell lines such as WI-38, MRC-5, HEK-293, PER C6, WI-26 VA4, and Walvax-2 are derived from tissue from aborted fetuses.
+Any product grown in these or other cell lines derived from abortions, therefore, has a distant association with abortion.
 The cells in these lines have gone through multiple divisions before they are used in vaccine manufacture.
 After manufacture, the vaccines are removed from the cell lines and purified.
 One cannot accurately say that the vaccines contain any of the cells from the original abortion.

 What does one do if a physician recommends one of these vaccines?

 Sometimes alternative products, which are not associated with these cell lines, are available for immunization against certain diseases.
-For example, there is a rabies vaccine (RabAvert) and a single dose mumps vaccine (Mumpsvax) without any association with abortion that are equally safe and effective.
+For example, there are a rabies vaccine (RabAvert) and a single dose mumps vaccine (Mumpsvax) that have no association with abortion and that are equally safe and effective.
 If doing so is practical, you should ask your physician to use an alternative vaccine, but there is no moral obligation to use products that are less effective or inaccessible.
 Parents should check with their physician regarding the efficacy and availability of these and any other vaccine.

 Are there any vaccines for which there are no alternatives?